divinrkz/pysch/README.md

 # PYTHON SUCCOTASH

-Python automation and scheduling testing with scheduler.
+A Python automation and scheduling implementation with scheduler.

 ## Setup